Definition and Scope

 Definition: The right of a buyer to revoke a contract due to deceptive CONDUCT by the seller or a colluding party, where the seller portrays the sale item in a better condition than it actually is.

-Prerequisites: • The deception must result from the seller's CONDUCT or instructions (not force majeure) • The buyer must be unaware of the deception • The deception must be CONTINUING — if the item improves to meet the original specification before revocation, the buyer has no right to revoke
+- The deception must be continuing.
+If the item improves to meet the original specification before revocation, the buyer has no right to revoke.

 Consequences: A buyer enticed by deceptive conduct may return the item OR keep it.
 If he keeps it, he gets no compensation.
 He must return within a customarily acceptable period.